Open-Pix/openpix-developers/docs/security/security-self-assessment.md

 ## Self Assessment - Security Questionnaire

-> Name of Company: Entria
+> Name of Company: OpenPix / Woovi LLC
 >
 > Applications: In scope for this Security Questionnaire
 >